Steve's Bot

 Step 03

-Start with the page, workflow, or AI use case already creating drag.
-A few sentences, links, or screenshots are enough.
+Send the live page, workflow, or AI use case.
+A few sentences, links, or screenshots are enough to get a useful first reply.

 Common ways the work starts